CNES/satboost/README.md

 Multiplatform Firefox Add-on allowing to:

 * Check the quota used by the machine (bits and bits/s)
-* Collect QoE measurements for satellite/access providers and users: Page Load Time (and other W3C metrics) YouTube metrics.
+* Collect QoE measurements for satellite/access providers and users: Page Load Time (and other W3C metrics) and YouTube metrics.
 * Customise HTTP parameters for clients and enable Web Boost feature (from http://webboost.fse.guru/).

 The add-on has proved to reduce Page Load Time down to 30-50% on a real satellite access, mainly thanks to Web Boost.